bchwtz/bchwtz-gateway/docs/practical_guide.md

 \[t = \frac{P}{W} = \frac{A_{battery} \cdot V \cdot h}{A_{accel} \cdot V} = \frac{A_{battery} \cdot h}{A_{accel}}\]

 This does of course not take into consideration the other components of the ruuviTag device but shows that the accelerometer power intake seems to be a neglectible factor when compared to the rest of the device.
-Nonetheless, as mentioned earlier, as the sensivity does not seem to play an important role in our intended application, the suggestion would be to always rather increase the sampling frequency than using energy for a higher resolution.

 ### Recommendation
 This section summarizes the previous findings and tries to give a recommendation for sensor settings.